dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

 ====================
 by [Erik Reitan](https://github.com/Erikre)

-> This tutorial series teaches you the basics of building an ASP.NET Web Forms application with ASP.NET 4.7 and Microsoft Visual Studio 2017 for the Web.
+> This tutorial series teaches you the basics of building an ASP.NET Web Forms application with ASP.NET 4.7 and Microsoft Visual Studio 2017.

-In this tutorial, you'll learn how to display data items and data item details using ASP.NET Web Forms and Entity Framework Code First.
+In this tutorial, you'll learn how to display data items and data item details with ASP.NET Web Forms and Entity Framework Code First.
 This tutorial builds on the previous "UI and Navigation" tutorial as part of the Wingtip Toy Store tutorial series.
 After completing this tutorial, you'll see products on the *ProductsList.aspx* page and a product's details on the *ProductDetails.aspx* page.

 ## You'll learn how to: